thanavarshani/ECN-LAB/README.md

  *3.Note down the readings of ammeters and voltmeters and tabulate them.*

- *4.Vary the RPS for different input voltages and note down the readings of all the meters.*
+ *4.Vary the RPS for differendt input voltages and note down the readings of all the meters.*

  *5.Reduce the RPS to its minimum value and switch OFF the supply.*